qMRLab/qmrlab.github.io/_posts/2022-05-23-qMT-mapping-spgr.md

 <p></p>
 <p>
-In the following video tutorial, Mathieu Boudreau presented at the ISMRM 2022 the qMT-SPGR using the Graphical User Interface powered by <a href="https://github.com/qMRLab" target="_blank">qMRLab</a>.
+In the following video tutorial, Mathieu Boudreau presented at the ISMRM 2022 the qMT-SPGR module powered by <a href="https://github.com/qMRLab" target="_blank">qMRLab</a> and using the Graphical User Interface.
 </p>

 <p style="text-align:center">